dkk/DivingCheatSheets/README.md

 # Diving Cheat Sheets

-The goal of this cheat sheet is to contain all the basics of safe diving.
+The goal of this cheat sheet is to contain all the basics of safe diving (Open Water Level).

 ## WARNING